The Open Group Standards Process

 - Either the submitter should operate a process acceptable to The Open Group to handle modifications and/or extensions to the standard or The Open Group should be free to modify and/or extend it.

-- Commitment from the submitter to adopt and implement agreed Open Group changes and/or extensions developed by The Open Group.
+- Commitment from the submitter to adopt and implement agreed changes and/or extensions developed by The Open Group.

 6.3 Process Implementation

-There is an Open Group Manager designated as responsible for each review.
+The Open Group Manager is appointed and designated as responsible for each review.
 It is the responsibility of The Open Group Manager to ensure that the Standards Adoption Criteria are met.

-When it is proposed to select a specification as the basis of Open Group work, The Open Group Manager shall advise The Open Group Governing Board.
+When it is proposed to select a specification as the basis of The Open Group work in an area, The Open Group Manager shall advise The Open Group Governing Board.